 56. What do you understand by volume testing?

-Answer: In this form of testing, it is checked whether the application can handle massive amounts of data or not.
+Answer: In this form of testing, software testers check whether the application can handle massive amounts of data or not.

 57. What is stress testing?